 To make the meatballs: Break the bread into a small bowl, add the milk and set aside to soak.
 Meanwhile, put the ground beef, garlic, Parmesan, parsley and egg in another large bowl.
 Grade the nutmeg liberally over the top and add salt and pepper to taste.

 Squeeze the bread with your hands to remove as much milk as possible, then add the bread to a meatball mixture and mix everything together well with your hands.
 Wash your hands, rinse them under cold water, then form the mixture into tiny balls about the size of small marbles.
 Place on a large plate.

 Melt the butter in a large pan and cook the onions and garlic over a low heat for few minutes, stirring occasionally.
-Add the beets, tomato pasta, vinegar, salt, pinch of sugar and one cup of the stock.
+Add the beets, tomato paste, vinegar, salt, a pinch of sugar and one cup of the stock.
 Cook for 15 minutes, stirring occasionally.